Idanre: History

 Ufe Oke was founded by Olofen Aremitan from the Oduduwa royal household who was said to have left Ife with his band of followers with an item of inestimable value, a brass crown (Ade Ude).

 Idanre is made up of three disjointed township or localities, namely; Atosin, Alade and Odode (Ode Idanre).
 Although Ode Idanre is the major township with more populace and land area than the other two smaller localities, the others have always been recognized by the inhabitants independently.
-The Idanre Hil, or Oke Idanre is located in Idanre town in Ondo State of southwestern Nigeria.
-It was in these hills that the people of Ufe oke (Ife of the mountains) lived for more than eight hundred years before they finally descended into the plains in the year 1932.
+The Idanre hill, or Oke Idanre is located in Idanre town in Ondo State of southwestern Nigeria.
+It was in these hills that the people of Ufe oke (Ife of the mountains) lived for more than eight hundred years before they finally descended into the plains in the year 1923.
 The old site still remains in the hills, accessible through a 660 step ascent that leads up into the hills.